nikolapesic2802/BorderHopper/README.md

 # BorderHopper
-Open source game simiar to https://travle.earth/
+Open source game simiar to https://travle.earth/.
+Written as a university project.

 # Steps to setup the game